ravachol/kew/website/site_src/docs.md

 ## Visualizations / Chroma

+CHROMA DOES NOT CURRENTLY WORK WITH AUDIO REACTIVITY, WAITING FOR CHANGES TO CHROMA.

 Starting with kew 4.0, you can add visualizations to kew by installing Chroma, an app by another developer.

 You'll need to install a specific commit, which is the latest one that works.